Preparing For a Hurricane: Before, During, and After the Storm

 Regardless of whether you stay or leave, it is important to unplug appliances and electronics and remove air conditioner fuses to avoid damage caused by power surges when lines and power are restored.

 - When power returns to your home, do not start all major appliances at once.
 Turn them on gradually to reduce damage to sensitive equipment.

-- Avoid downed, damaged or loose power lines and report them immediately to the local police and fire department, as well as to the local transmission and distribution services provider in your area.
+- Avoid downed, damaged or loose power lines and report them immediately to the local police and fire department, as well as to the local transmission and distribution services utility in your area.

 - Do not use electrical or gas appliances that have been wet, and do not turn on damaged appliances because of the hazards of electric shock or fire.

 - Never use charcoal indoors because burning charcoal produces high levels of carbon monoxide that can reach lethal levels in enclosed spaces.

 - Follow post-storm food and water safety precautions to protect your family from contamination.

 - Stay away from flood waters as they can contain harmful contaminates and hide dangerous debris.

 - Take photographs of any damage incurred.

 - If flooding or water damaged occurred, begin cleaning up and repairs as soon as possible to avoid mold and be sure to wear protective gear.